A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Related Work

 The most significant drawback of the SIC scheme in uplink ISAC systems is the ineffective interference processing function.
-By treating the radar signal as Gaussian noise, the communication signal detection problem in (\ref{zbvv}) has a low SINR, leading to a high bit error rate (BER) in the first stage.
-Besides, the residual communication signal detection error becomes more pronounced due to the high BER in the first stage, significantly impacting the target response estimation performance in the second stage, known as error propagation.
+By treating the radar signal as Gaussian noise, the communication signal detection problem in (\ref{zbvv}) has a low SINR, leading to a high BER in the first stage.
+Furthermore, the residual communication signal detection error becomes more pronounced due to the high BER in the first stage, significantly impacting the target response estimation performance in the second stage, known as error propagation.